The FAQ-section has been compiled by international students at Ollerup since 2005.

 WHAT LANGUAGE DO THEY SPEAK IN DENMARK?

-Danish is their ‘native’ language, however many people know how to speak English, and all of the teachers at Ollerup speak English.
+Danish is the ‘native’ language, however most people know how to speak English, and all of the teachers at Ollerup speak English.

-At the school, most information is given in Danish first and then translated into English.
+At the school, a lot of the information is given in both Danish and English.

 WHAT KIND OF RULES AT THERE AT THE SCHOOL?

 Absolutely no alcohol or drugs are allowed in or around the school.
-Curfew is 11pm during school days.
 You must be present at all classes and meals unless you are ill, injured, etc.

 WHAT IS THE DANISH WEATHER LIKE?